1bl4z3r/hermit-V2/README.md

 ![](https://raw.githubusercontent.com/1bl4z3r/hermit-V2/staging/images/hermit.webp)

-### Configuration

-Site Configuration is done through `hugo.toml` or `hugo.yaml` file in root directory of your Hugo Site.
-To aid you, there is a [hugo.toml.example](https://github.com/1bl4z3r/hermit-V2/blob/main/hugo.toml.example) file located in theme folder.
-See this configuration in action [here](https://github.com/1bl4z3r/hermit-V2/blob/staging/hugo.toml).
-See what each configuration does [here](https://1bl4z3r.github.io/hermit-V2/en/posts/explaining-configs/#configuation-in-hugotoml).

 ### Custom CSS and JS

-I have found that there are some requirements where custom CSS and JS should be supplied to a page to make it work.
-This custom files are not required for the whole of the site, but is restricted to a page or few particular pages.
+if you feel there is a need to have your own CSS and JS to be added, there is a provision for the same.
+These custom files should be designed to for a page or few particular pages.
 E.g. If you make contact form.

 To make use of custom CSS and JS, add the below section to page frontmatter.
 If there is any folder structure, that should be mentioned as well.